Leuchtfeuer/mautic-housekeeping-bundle/README.md

 - Plugin must be saved under plugins/LeuchtfeuerHousekeepingBundle/
 - Afterwards, the cache must be cleared.

+### Compatiblity
+- Plugin is for Mautic 5 and also backwards compatible for Mautic 4.

 ### Notice
 - Every last entry from the campaign_lead_event_log per campaign will be kept.
 This is due to contacts restarting campaigns if there is no last step preserved in the log.